What Is Antimony and Where Do I Use It?

 - Antimony is used in the electronics industry to make some semiconductor devices, such as infrared detectors and diodes.

 - It is alloyed with lead or other metals to improve their hardness and strength.
 A lead-antimony alloy is used in batteries.
 Other uses of antimony alloys include type metal (in printing presses), ammunitions and cable sheathing.

 Where is Antimony produced?

-- Supply is dominated by China, accounting for over 90% of world metal production over the past decade.
+- Supply is dominated by China, accounting for 87% of world metal production over the past decade.

-- China is the largest producer of Antimony metal, with 86% of antimony being minded in China; followed by 3% in Tajikistan and Bolivia; 2% in Russia and South Africa and 1% in Australia and Turkey.
+- China is the largest producer of Antimony metal, with 78% of antimony being mined in China, followed by 4% Russia, 4% Tajikistan and 11% Vietnam.

 - Several countries have restrictions concerning trade with antimony.